gabriel-logan/Azure-translator-code/README.md

 translateToMultipleFolders(key, endpoint, location, fromLang, toLangs, jsonFile, 'myFolder');
 // This function will return a folder called myFolder

 // Translation to a single folder translateToUnicFolder(key, endpoint, location, fromLang, toLangs, jsonFile, 'myFolder/OtherFolder/etc');
 // This function will return a folder called ./myFolder/OtherFolder/etc

 // Translation to a single folder translateToUnicFolder(key, endpoint, location, fromLang, toLangs, jsonFile, './myFolder/OtherFolder/etc');
 // This function will return a folder called ./myFolder/OtherFolder/etc

+// Update translation from the multiple folders updateTranslationsMulti(key, endpoint, location, fromLang, toLangs, jsonFile, 'myFolder');
+// This function will update the translations in the folder called myFolder
 ```

 Make sure to replace the key and endpoint information with your own Azure access credentials.
 Ensure that the JSON file and settings are correctly defined according to your needs.